pbberlin/tools/os/fsi/readme.md

 #### Locking

 - The locking approach of memfs is incomplete.<br>
-memfs/0_init.go has details and solutions.
+memfs/0_init.go has details and solutions.<br>
+It is also impossible to improve, since you constantly run into deadlocks, when calling Open, Close, Create ... since they often nest.

 - memfs registerWithParent locking seems neglected.

+- I probably sync all directory tree structures with a go-routine-for-select.

 - dsfs needs a locking consideration for RemoveAll and Rename.
 Behold the asynchroneus nature of dsfs directories.